DataExMachina-dev/side-eye-public/docs/content/faq.md

 - read the respective variables from memory and copy them to an output buffer
 - besides collecting full variables, Side-Eye can also "evaluate" expressions like `foo.bar.baz` consisting of accessing struct fields and dereferencing pointers
-- the probe understand a various go data structured; for example, it can dereference interfaces and figure out what type hides behind the interface box
+- the probe understand various go data structures: for example, it can dereference interfaces and figure out what type hides behind the interface box

 The generated user-space processes decode the raw data produced by the probes